synthizer/synthizer/manual/src/concepts/3d_audio.md

 SYZ_PANNER_STRATEGY_HRTF | 2 | An HRTF implementation, intended for use via headphones.
 SYZ_PANNER_STRATEGY_STEREO | 2 | A simple stereo panning strategy assuming speakers are at -90 and 90.

-When a  source is first created, it gets the panning strategy from `SYZ_P_DEFAULT_PANNER_STRATEGY` on the context.
-Applications wishing to change the default should do so before creating sources.
+When  a source is created, the panning strategy it is to use is passed via the constructor function and cannot be changed.
+A special value, `SYZ_PANNER_STRATEGY_DELEGATE` allows the source to delegate this to the context, and can be used in cases whre the context's configuration should be preferred.
+A vast majority of applications will do this configuration via the context and `SYZ_PANNER_STRATEGY_DELEGATE`; other valeus should be safed for cases in which you wish to mix panning types.

 By default Synthizer is configured to use a stereo panning strategy, which simply pans between two speakers.
 This is because stereo panning strategies